fluttercandies/flutter_photo_manager/README.md

 ### Android Q privacy

-Now, the android part of the plugin uses api 29 to compile the plugin, so android sdk must contain api 29 (androidQ).
+Now, the android part of the plugin uses api 29 to compile the plugin, so your android sdk environment must contain api 29 (androidQ).

 AndroidQ has a new privacy policy, users can't access the original file.